nkohari/nate.io/content/writing/the-city-of-opportunity.md

 It was from a company called [Commercial Timesharing](https://comtime.com), which was founded back in the 70s to sell timeshares of processing time on minicomputers. {% note #2 /%} And, in true Akron form, their main product was a control system for tire testing machines.

 I took the job because it was the only opportunity I had, but it ended up being a fantastic chance to get my hands dirty with all sorts of software, everything from websites to embedded systems to data warehouses.
-I ended up staying a couple of years, leaving, and then coming back for awhile.
+I ended up staying a couple of years, leaving for awhile, and then coming back.

 Eventually, my career in software led me away from Ohio, and Raleigh is our home now.
 I can't envision us moving back, but I'm proud to be from Akron, and the city will always be a part of me.